PeterMagdyIskander/siemens-submission/README.md

 # Siemens Submission

-Welcome to Siemens Submission!
+Welcome to my Siemens Submission!
 This is a gamified task manager built using Vue.js and Firebase Firestore database.
 It allows users to manage their goals and tasks efficiently in a gamified environment.

 ## Features